vstalingrady/grayweb/README.md

 bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+The home page runs an SSR Supabase query against a `todos` table using the anon key defined in your `.env`.
+Update the query or create that table in Supabase to see live data.

 ## Python API